Coping with the coronavirus pandemic and restrictions make a surrogacy arrangement all the more complex.

 Travel during Coronavirus

 There are different regulations for entering each state, so I won’t bore you with details of each of the state laws and restrictions on travel.
-Suffice to say that if you have an interstate surrogacy arrangement and a pregnancy underway, your best bet is to search for details for travel into the state, and back home to your state, and what that requires.
+Suffice to say that if you have an interstate surrogacy arrangement and a pregnancy underway, your best option is to search for details for travel into the state, and back home to your state, and what that requires.
 If you have difficulty finding clear or credible information that applies to you, get in touch and I can help.
 Some states require travellers to apply for a permit to enter the state, and there are also some requirements to self-isolate for 14 days on arrival or upon your return home.

 What you need to consider: